1838 convict-built home and gardens that became one of the Colony's leading private schools.

 In 1960, it became the birthplace of the National Trust in Tasmania, which was formed to save it.

 Relax under a 180-year-old oak tree, wander through the Victorian Kitchen Garden, send the children in search of Patrick’s Pails and explore this beautiful home on a self-guided tour.

-Franklin House is also available for hire for private events such as weddings or corporate events; and there are a variety of special events throughout the year including our Christmas Carols and Cake event.
+Franklin House is also available for hire for private events such as weddings or corporate events; and there are a variety of special events throughout the year.
 School tours are also offered (see links below).